-The practice of evidence-based medicine, or evidence-based anything, depends on decision makers, such as clinicians, being able to understand evidence.
-They need to understand the subject area of evidence, including the medical specialty, the nature of a disease, the drugs or procedures being evaluated, and the outcomes that were assessed.
-They also need to understand the research methodology, for example the key methodological aspects of a clinical trial or a case control study.
-To do this, decision makers need to understand something of the disciplines involved in the conduct and reporting of these studies.
-These may include economics or psychology, but above all they includes statistics.
-For example, in the British Medical Journal and the Lancet over January 2010, 34 out of 38 research reports included statistical terms in the summary, terms such as confidence interval, P value, standardized mean difference, and hazard ratio.
+The practice of evidence-based medicine, or evidence-based anything, depends on decision makers being able to understand evidence.
+To do this, they need to understand the subject area of the evidence, such as the medical specialty, the nature of a disease being considered, the drugs or procedures being evaluated, and the outcomes that were assessed.
+They also need to understand the research methodology, such as the key methodological aspects of a clinical trial or a case control study.
+They need to understand something of the disciplines involved in the conduct and reporting of these studies.
+Above all, these disciplines include statistics.
+For example, in the January 2010 issues of the British Medical Journal and the Lancet, 34 out of 38 research reports included statistical terms in the summary, terms such as confidence interval, P value, standardized mean difference, and hazard ratio.
 The four papers that did not include statistical terms were a historical case report, two economic evaluations, and a qualitative study.
+So statistics was of central importance in understanding the evidence reported in these research papers.

 Statistical understanding is important to all practicing clinicians, and especially so to those who themselves wish to add to the body of evidence by carrying out research.
 Although most clinicians, physicians, nurses, etc., received some statistics in their training, it is often forgotten or confused by the time they want to apply it in practice.
 They need another course.
 Yet they are very busy people, with many calls on their time.
-Nobody, apart from a few statisticians, sits down to read a statistics book, no matter how brilliantly written.
-A more feasible approach for these people is to take very small doses of statistics that can be absorbed in a few minutes.
+We doubt that anybody, apart from a few statisticians, sits down to read a statistics book, including ours, no matter how brilliantly written.
+What people can do is to take very small doses of statistics that can be absorbed in a few minutes.
 This is where Statistics Notes comes in.